JoeLumbley/XInput-CS/README.md

 This application provides a hands-on way to interact with Xbox controllers using C#.
 By understanding each section of the code, you can see how the application retrieves controller states, manages input, and provides feedback through vibration.

 Feel free to experiment with the code, modify it, and add new features as you learn more about programming!
-If you have any questions, don’t hesitate to ask.
+If you have any questions, please post on the **Q & A Discussion Forum**,  don’t hesitate to ask.